drhsqlite/pikchr/doc/differences.md

 The behavior of the "`arc`" object is underspecified in the original [BWK paper on PIC][bwk].
 Nobody is sure exactly what "arc" is suppose to do.
 Furthermore, arcs seem to be seldom used.
-Splines and lines with a radius at corners are a better mechanisms for drawing curvy lines in a diagram.
+Splines and lines with a radius at corners are better mechanisms for drawing curvy lines in a diagram.
 For these reasons, and to keep the implementation simple, Pikchr does not actually draw an arc for the "`arc`" object.
 Instead it draws a quadratic Bézier